guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 requirements in Hadoop.
 Kylo provides a user interface for an end-user to configure new data feeds including schema,security,validation, and cleansing.
 Kylo provides the ability to wrangle and prepare visual data transformations using Spark as an engine.
-W

 Potentially Kylo can invoke traditional ETL tools, e.g. wrap 3rd party ETL jobs as "feeds" and so leverage these technologies.